bsmith89/compbio-template/README.md

 but, in order to record the research process, the results are maintained in this folder.

+`main.css` is used in the compilation of HTML versions of notes written in markdown.

 ## Code ##
 **_All project code is version controlled._**